earezza/Genomics-Pipelines/DownstreamAnalysis/README.md

 Analyze processed data for differential gene expression, motif discovery, etc...
-Visualizing expression heatmaps/profiles can be done using the template shell script provided.
+Visualizing expression heatmaps/profiles can be done using the template shell script provided requiring <a href="https://deeptools.readthedocs.io/en/develop/">deepTools.</a>